kay27/MineClone5/mods/CORE/mcl_time/README.md

 ---------------------------
 This mod counts time when all players sleep or some area is inactive.

-It depends very much in `time_speed` configuration variable, which could be changed 'on the fly' by a chat command.
+It depends very much on `time_speed` configuration variable, which could be changed 'on the fly' by a chat command.

 If `time_speed` set to 0, this mod logs warnings and returns zeroes.